 positions and especially in larger organizations.
 “It used to be that smaller organizations always preferred external

-hires due to lack of internal talent while big ones focused more on internal mobility.
-But now the pendulum has
+hires due to a lack of internal talent while big ones focused more on internal mobility.
+But now, the pendulum has

 shifted towards external hiring and away from internal mobility for large organizations as well.

 What is the specific situation in your company?
 Let’s specifically look at sales positions.
-Analysis on performance
+Analysis of the performance

 of salespeople based on actual sales can be of immense help to take better decisions in the future.
 For example,